 Sleep Apnea Screening

 If your symptoms make you suspect sleep apnea, screening tools can help decide if you are at high risk for sleep apnea.
 These are usually questionnaires, but sometimes other tests are used, too.
-We have a sleep apnea screening tool on our website.
+We have a sleep apnea risk quiz on our website.

 Sleep apnea screening can’t tell if you have sleep apnea or not, but it can help us decide to recommend a sleep test.